spex-xray/spex-help/source/models/dabs.rst

 Dabs: dust absorption model
 ===========================

-This model allows the user to maake a zeroth order approximation to the effects of dust on an X-ray absorption spectrum. basically, compared to absorption by atomic gas, the effects of dust are two-fold:
+This model allows the user to make a zeroth order approximation to the effects of dust on an X-ray absorption spectrum.
+Basically, compared to absorption by atomic gas, the effects of dust are two-fold:

 -  Modifications to the fine structure near the edge